gatsbyjs/gatsby/docs/docs/upgrade-gatsby-and-dependencies.md

 Every new version of every package comes with improvements on multiple categories from performance, accessibility, security, bug fixes, and more, so it is important to upgrade both Gatsby and its dependencies to get the latest improvements in every one of these categories.

-Constantly upgrading your dependencies on minor or patch releases also helps you to make major upgrades easier and to identify soon-to-be-deprecated functionality or APIs.
+Upgrading your dependencies often on minor or patch releases also helps you to make major upgrades easier and to identify soon-to-be-deprecated functionality or APIs.

 ## How to identify possible upgrades